MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 05/01-MiniLab_VNet Peering.md

     + Click **Create**.

-1. Wait a few moments until the gateway is successfully created (you'll see a notification when this happens)
+1. Wait a few moments until the gateway is successfully created (a notification is displayed)

 ### Allow gateway transit